oneblockhq/foundation/README.md

 - **AI/ML**: Python, PyTorch, TensorFlow

 ### 🚀 Vision & Objectives
-Our mission is to develop, deploy, and commercialize the digital infrastructure that powers global industries.
+Our mission is to develop, deploy, and commercialise the digital infrastructure that powers global industries.
 From R&D in Artificial Intelligence and Blockchain to establishing innovation hubs, we are committed to technical excellence and community growth.

 ### 📫 Connect With Us
 - **Email**: [oneblockhq@gmail.com](mailto:oneblockhq@gmail.com)